-Table Of Contents

 Do I Have an IVC Filter Recall Lawsuit?

-The Medical Device Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in IVC filter lawsuits.
+The Medical Device Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in IVC filter lawsuits.

 We are handling individual litigation nationwide and currently accepting new IVC filter complication cases in all 50 states.

 Free Confidential IVC Filter Lawsuit Evaluation: If you or a loved one has had an IVC filter implanted, you should contact our law firm immediately.